stocnet/goldfish/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* Fixed DESCRIPTION and comments from the previous submission.
+* Fixed various DESCRIPTION references
+* Replaced `dontrun` with `donttest`
+* Messages to the console are suppressed by default
+* Global environment is in no longer modified